-So how do you go about building a CUX that incorporates all of this into a Chatbot?
+So how do you go about building a Conversational UX that incorporates all of this into a Chatbot UX?
 Follow a seven-step checklist, of course.

 The first step to build a great chatbot is to identify its purpose.
 Is it lead Generation?
 Visitor Engagement?
 Customer Support?

 Domino’s Pizza bot allows users to order pizza; Flo from Progressive produces an auto-insurance quote.
 Nykaa’s bot helps users with return, refund, and cancellation.

 As a CUX designer, you should begin by identifying the value a chatbot will bring to the company.
 Reference this learning throughout the design process through user-centric design techniques, such as research and ideation.

 Leave room for expansion too.
 Often, companies begin with a pilot use-case and gradually expand to more encompassing responsibilities for the bot.